Honors College: Common Questions

 - Financial support for presentations at off-campus conferences

-- Free and discounted admission to cultural events in Nashville
+- Free or discounted admission to cultural events in Nashville

 - Leadership experience, including an honors student advisory council